Egyptians: Ancient Egypt

 Ancient Egypt saw a succession of thirty dynasties spanning three millennia.
-During this period, Egyptian culture underwent significant development in terms of religion, arts, language and customs.
+During this period, Egyptian culture underwent significant development in terms of religion, arts, language, and customs.

 Egypt fell under Hyksos rule in the Middle Bronze Age.
 The native nobility managed to expel the conquerors by the Late Bronze Age, thereby initiating the New Kingdom.
 During this period, the Egyptian civilization rose to the status of an empire under Pharaoh Thutmose III of the 18th Dynasty.
 It remained a super-regional power throughout the Amarna Period as well as during the 19th and 20th dynasties (the Ramesside Period), lasting into the Early Iron Age.

 The Bronze Age collapse that had afflicted the Mesopotamian empires reached Egypt with some delay, and it was only in the 11th century BC that the Empire declined, falling into the comparative obscurity of the Third Intermediate Period of Egypt.
 The 25th Dynasty of Nubian rulers was again briefly replaced by native nobility in the 7th century BC, and in 525 BC, Egypt fell under Persian rule.

-Then fell under greeks when Alexander the Great conquered Egypt in 332 BC.
+Egypt fell under Greek control after Alexander the Great's conquest in 332 BC.
 The Late Period of ancient Egypt is taken to end with his death in 323 BC.
 The Ptolemaic dynasty ruled Egypt from 305 BC to 30 BC and introduced Hellenic culture to Egyptians.
 4,000 Celtic mercenaries under Ptolemy II had even attempted an ambitious but doomed coup d'état around the year 270 BC.

 Throughout the Pharaonic epoch (viz., from 2920 BC to 525 BC in conventional Egyptian chronology), divine kingship was the glue which held Egyptian society together.
 It was especially pronounced in the Old Kingdom and Middle Kingdom and continued until the Roman conquest.
 The societal structure created by this system of government remained virtually unchanged up to modern times.

 The role of the king was considerably weakened after the 20th Dynasty.
 The king in his role as Son of Ra was entrusted to maintain Ma'at, the principle of truth, justice, and order, and to enhance the country's agricultural economy by ensuring regular Nile floods.
 Ascendancy to the Egyptian throne reflected the myth of Horus who assumed kingship after he buried his murdered father Osiris.
 The king of Egypt, as a living personification of Horus, could claim the throne after burying his predecessor, who was typically his father.
 When the role of the king waned, the country became more susceptible to foreign influence and invasion.